 - A completed SR-50 Auto Insurance form is required to restore driving privileges after an Indiana operators license suspension

 - Once a driver has an Indiana operators license suspended are generally considered as high-risk drivers.
 It’s this reason that you want to fight any traffic offenses that you may receive

 What is the Difference Between SR-22 and SR-50 Insurance

-Both the SR-22 and the SR-50 aren’t actually auto insurance at all.
-As a matter of fact, both are attached to your auto insurance.
+Both the SR-22 and the SR-50 aren’t actually types of auto insurance at all.
+As a matter of fact, both are forms that are attached to your auto insurance.
 The SR-22 is a certificate of insurance that proves to the Indiana BMV that you are currently carrying auto insurance.
-The SR-22 is certificate of financial responsibility the SR-50 is proof that your auto insurance policy is in place.
-It’s very important that the date on your SR-50 is dated before your automobile incident that required your validation of an auto insurance policy was in place.
+The SR-22 is a certificate of financial responsibility while the SR-50 is proof that your auto insurance policy is in place.
+It’s very important that the date on your SR-50 insurance form is dated before your automobile incident that required your validation of an auto insurance policy was in place.